-Practices differ from institution to institution, likely because of varying prevalence of lung disease in different parts of the country, varying skill levels of operators, and varying availability of equipment (Kanne et al [ACR] 2013).
+Practices differ from institution to institution, likely because of varying prevalence of lung disease in different parts of the country, varying skill levels of operators, and varying availability of equipment (PLE expert panel consensus opinion).
 Chosen investigations should give the most information about diagnosis and staging with the least risk to the person (NICE 2019).

-Patients are confirmed to have NSCLC based on a pathologic evaluation (Ettinger et al [NCCN] 2021).
-Pathologic evaluation is also used to determine the extent of invasion, whether the margins are involved, whether lymph nodes are involved, or whether certain gene variants or biomarkers are present (Ettiger et al [NCCN] 2021).
+Patients are confirmed to have NSCLC based on a pathologic evaluation (Ettinger et al [NCCN] 2023).
+Pathologic evaluation is also used to determine the extent of invasion, whether the margins are involved, whether lymph nodes are involved, or whether certain gene variants or biomarkers are present (Ettinger et al [NCCN] 2023).
 After the pathologic diagnosis has been established, clinical staging is performed.
-The clinical stage is typically determined by the patient's symptoms, the disease history, and physical examination together with a limited battery of tests (Ettinger et al [NCCN] 2021).
+The clinical stage is typically determined by the patient's symptoms, the disease history, and physical examination together with a limited battery of tests (Ettinger et al [NCCN] 2023).